 D. Hours of operation.

-(1) All construction work shall be performed within the hours from 7:00 a.m. and 5:00 p.m. on Monday through Friday unless otherwise permitted by the Board.
+(1) All construction work shall be performed within the hours from 7:00 a.m. to 5:00 p.m. on Monday through Friday unless otherwise permitted by the Board.
 This time restriction also includes heavy trucks traveling to and from the site other than on state numbered routes outside the PD Zones.
 The Board reserves the right to further restrict operating hours should neighborhood considerations warrant such action.

 (2) All subcontractors must be notified of this requirement and must comply therewith.